dagger/dagger/docs/v0.3/sdk/cue/guides/concepts/1238-project-file-organization.md

 Anonymous modules are used when we don't need to import other packages from within the same module.

-By default, this is how Dagger projects start: a single CUE file (e.g. `dagger.cue`), which imports everything from third-party packages, such as `universe.dagger.io/docker`.
+By default, this is how projects start: a single CUE file (e.g. `dagger.cue`), which imports everything from third-party packages, such as `universe.dagger.io/docker`.

 ### When to name a module